Follow TV Tropes

 • Ted 2: While being chased by Donny at New York Comic Con, Ted finds a booth full of similar-looking teddy bears and lies perfectly still among them.
 Donny manages to flush him out by singing "Sweet Caroline" so that Ted will instinctively sing the "Bom-Bom-BOM!" part.

-• At the beginning of Teenage Mutant Ninja Turtles II: The Secret of the Ooze, the Turtles battle the Foot Clan soldiers at a toy store.
-When Donatello comes across an inflatable clown doll, this gives him the idea to pose as one to catch the soldiers off guard.
+• At the beginning of Teenage Mutant Ninja Turtles II: The Secret of the Ooze, the Turtles battle a gang of thugs at a mini-mall.
+When Donatello comes across an inflatable clown doll in a toy store, this gives him the idea to pose as one to catch the thugs off guard.

 Literature